edithgogo/CINN/README.md

 ##  0 Getting Started

 ### Compile and execute the code
-To compile the CINN's code, one needs to build the docker image first
+To compile the CINN's code, one needs to build the docker image first:

 ```sh
 cd tools/docker